Looting: In armed conflict

 In warfare in ancient times, the spoils of war included the defeated populations, which were often enslaved.
 Women and children might become absorbed into the victorious country's population, as concubines, eunuchs and slaves.
 In other pre-modern societies, objects made of precious metals were the preferred target of war looting, largely because of their ease of portability.
 In many cases, looting offered an opportunity to obtain treasures and works of art that otherwise would not have been obtainable.
 Beginning in the early modern period and reaching its peak in the New Imperialism era, European colonial powers frequently looted areas they captured during military campaigns against non-European states.
 In the 1930s, and even more so during the Second World War, Nazi Germany engaged in large-scale and organized looting of art and property, particularly in Nazi-occupied Poland.
-Soviet Union did likewise.
+The Soviet Union did likewise.
 On the smaller level, looting was done by other Allied forces too.

 Looting, combined with poor military discipline, has occasionally been an army's downfall since troops who have dispersed to ransack an area may become vulnerable to counter-attack, a good example being during the 1967 First Invasion of Onitsha, where the victorious Nigerian troops were encircled and annihilated while looting.
 In other cases, for example, the Wahhabi sack of Karbala in 1801 or 1802, loot has contributed to further victories for an army.
 Not all looters in wartime are conquerors; the looting of Vistula Land by the retreating Imperial Russian Army in 1915 was among the factors sapping the loyalty of Poles to Russia.
 Local civilians can also take advantage of a breakdown of order to loot public and private property, as took place at the Iraq Museum in the course of the Iraq War in 2003.
 Lev Nikolayevich Tolstoy's novel War and Peace describes widespread looting by Moscow's citizens before Napoleon's troops entered the city in 1812, along with looting by French troops elsewhere.

 In 1990 and 1991, during the Gulf War, Saddam Hussein's soldiers caused significant damage to both Kuwaiti and Saudi infrastructure.
 They also stole from private companies and homes.
 In April 2003, looters broke into the National Museum of Iraq, and thousands of artefacts remain missing.